We believe successful home improvement should be easy to achieve and personally fulfilling

-A door may be perceived as a practical consideration, however, learning to instinctively operate the door will be in response to an emotional need.
+A door may only be perceived as a practical consideration, however, learning to instinctively operate the door will be in response to an emotional need.
 Either the occupant’s need for modesty or the properties need to reduce the internal convection current, conveying moisture, that results in degradation.
 Seeing the property as the patient, with emotional needs, maybe anthropomorphising, however, the perspective helps instil the required perception of underlying objectives.

-The projects could be viewed as a simple guide to accessible and affordable home improvement, or a series of workshops that build into a comprehensive course.
+Projects could be viewed as a simple guide to accessible and affordable home improvement, or a series of workshops that build into a comprehensive course.
 A school for cross-disciplinary RMI knowledge.